-Sara Macdonald is a knowledge exchange associate at the Institute for Work & Health, and the knowledge exchange associate on the ACED project.
+Sara Macdonald is a knowledge transfer and exchange manager at the Institute for Work & Health, and the knowledge exchange specialist on the ACED project.
 Her role at IWH is to engage stakeholders in research projects from concept development to the dissemination of research results, as well as to manage stakeholder networks for occupational health and safety professionals, disability managers and educationally influential chiropractors.

 A member of the Canadian Knowledge Transfer & Exchange Community of Practice (KTE-COP) Coordinating Committee, Macdonald also contributes to capacity-building in the broader KTE community.